 Research carried out for the government reveals that within six months of graduation 91% of Leicester English students were in employment or had won places on postgraduate or professional courses (DLHE survey 2018/19).

 English at Leicester understands the importance of planning your future career.
 We run a number of initiatives which enable you to prepare for the workplace.
 Some of these are voluntary and others are embedded within your degree programme:

-- All students are encouraged to complete The Leicester Award in their first year of study.
+- All students complete The Leicester Award in their first year of study.